exercism/v3/languages/elixir/exercises/concept/conditionals/.docs/instructions.md

 ### 1. Return the logging code label

-Implement the `LogLevel.to_label/1` function to return the label of a log's line from an integer code:
+Implement the `LogLevel.to_label/1` function to return the label of a log line from an integer code:

 ```elixir
 LogLevel.to_label(1)